adambuczek/adambuczek.github.io/src/index.md

 ---
 ### Web Developer & Art Generalist at Thing Trunk Indie Gamedev Studio
 *Fall 2015 - Winter 2019*
 I worked on [Book of Demons](https://store.steampowered.com/app/449960/Book_of_Demons/) the first title in the Return 2 Games series.
 In addition to the design and development of [return2games.com](https://return2games.com/) and [midcoregames.info](https://midcoregames.info/), I created of graphic assets, particle effects, animations and promotional materials.
-I set up and maintained various support services: aggregation of feedback from players, email newsltetters based on [Foundation for Emails](https://foundation.zurb.com/emails.html).
+I set up and maintained various support services: aggregation of feedback from players, email newsletters based on [Foundation for Emails](https://foundation.zurb.com/emails.html).

 ----------------------------------

 ### Intern at Orange Labs
 *Winter 2014*
 I worked on PUMA research project.
-I helped develop UI for smart home managment app.
+I helped develop UI for smart home management app.

 ----------------------------------